AishuPola/New-Folder/sqlnotes.md

   ![alt text](<Screenshot 2024-06-11 145804.png>)
   ![alt text](image-21.png)

-  every attribute shuld depend on primary key but ---->no dependency on non key attributes.(which are not primary key).
+  every attribute should depend on primary key but ---->no dependency on non key attributes.(which are not primary key).

   here only cell is updated.

   # JOINS
+  for safety we normalised.
+  to fetch the data we combine th tables.

   ![alt text](image-22.png)